ACCESS-NRI/actions/.github/actions/get-git-ref-info/README.md

-# PR Comment Action
+# Get git ref info Action

 This action is a shorthand way to determine whether a given git ref is a branch, tag or commit.

-If the specified ref doesn't exist, this action will exit.
+If the specified ref doesn't exist, this action will fail with an error.

 ## Inputs